Does Homeowners Insurance Cover Water Damage & Flood Damage?

 When it comes to protecting your home, you know insurance is key to safeguarding the things you work hard for in life.
 And, to really give you peace of mind, it’s important to know exactly how it protects you.

-A common question many homeowners have is whether or not your home insurance covers you for water damage.
+A common question many homeowners have is whether or not your home insurance covers water damage.
 Though we’d like to give you a simple yes for an answer, there’s a little more to it than that.
 Sure, your standard homeowners insurance policy covers some costs associated with water damage, however, not all types of water damage are covered.

 We’re here to clear up the confusion and make sure that you understand how your home insurance, with the help of some additional coverages, protects you in the event of water damage.